How to choose the right floor for your basement

 Choosing floors is hard.
 Choosing some floors is harder than choosing others.

-Basement floors are famous for being the problematic of the lot.
+Basement floors are famous for being the problem of the lot.
 Being well below the ground moisture poses a real problem/danger for them, as do concrete slabs that make it hard for wood floors to be set up properly.
 In the past, all of the above had a hefty influence and used to narrow down the basement flooring choices to mostly manmade synthetic materials.
 However, thanks to modern inventions and technological progress today it’s possible to install pretty much every kind of floor in your basement.
 So how do you pick one?
 No worries, we’ve got you covered.

-Before moving on to the actual to the actual floor selection process, it’s important to determine the purpose of your basement.
+Before moving on to the actual floor selection process, it’s important to determine the purpose of your basement.
 A simple storage room has a very different aesthetical need than a basement cinema.
 Deciding early on the function of your basement will make it easier to narrow down and will save you some money.

 Use it, it’s already there!
 There is a very high chance that the subfloor in your basement is made out of concrete.
-Concrete, once considered ugly and cold, has been gaining popularity as a mean of decor.
+Concrete, once considered ugly and cold, has been gaining popularity as a means of decor.
 The plain concrete surfaces in the room make the more warm materials present in the house stand out beautifully.
 So instead of paying extra for a new floor, consider turning your concrete subfloor into one.
 A good cleaning and maybe grinding down some rough spots will do it.
 If you are looking for a better look, try acid staining.
 Unlike paint, acid-staining is permanent and just looks better.
 For an even more sophisticated look, you can have a concrete slab polished and sealed.

 Vinyl is probably the fittest material to be installed in a basement.
-It’s water resistant and even though it’s synthetic, it can realistically mimic most natural flooring materials including wood and tile.
+It’s water-resistant and even though it’s synthetic, it can realistically mimic most natural flooring materials including wood and tile.
 Most vinyl floors are designed to go right over concrete, they come either in sheets or in tiles for easier installation.
 Vinyl floors can be laid out in one of the two ways, glued down or “floated”.
 Floating is a flooring installation method used in especially humid environments.

-When using the floating method there is enough space for a moisture barrier to be installed over the concrete slab of the basement for a better protection against any moisture.
+When using the floating method there is enough space for a moisture barrier to be installed over the concrete slab of the basement for better protection against any moisture.
 However, vinyl isn’t the only “floating floor”.
 The same approach can be used with most engineered floors.

 The only setback?
 It will most likely add to the lack of heat that is common to a basement.
 So you might want to consider some heating options if you are planning to spend a lot of time in your basement.